-It is easy to achieve, as long as you follow a few simple steps.
+It is easy to achieve, as long as you follow a few simple steps:

 - Select a location where you have a clear view of the sky in the background.

 There are many locations where you can find reflections.
-The first that comes to mind is a reflection in a pond, but there are lots of other possibilities.
+The first that usually comes to mind is a reflection in a pond, but there are lots of other possibilities.